Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 functionality, which we would not have to implement ourselves.
 The core features we rely on are the session management, the object-relationship-management for creating our database and the url-routing for the API endpoints.

-We had some experience in working with django from previous projects and it fit perfectly to our requirements.
+We had some experience in working with django from previous projects and it fit our requirements perfectly.

 In addition to django we are using the ```rest_framework``` library to ease the creation of a restful API.
 This framework provides features to automatically create endpoints from models, data serialisation and validation.